Analyzing Options Media Group (OTCMKTS:OPMG) & Harte Hanks (NASDAQ:HRTH)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their institutional ownership, risk, valuation, analyst recommendations, dividends, earnings and profitability.
+Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their profitability, analyst recommendations, earnings, dividends, risk, institutional ownership and valuation.

-8.3% of Harte Hanks shares are held by institutional investors.
-21.8% of Harte Hanks shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+8.3% of Harte Hanks shares are owned by institutional investors.
+21.8% of Harte Hanks shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This is a summary of current ratings and recommmendations for Harte Hanks and Options Media Group, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Options Media Group and Harte Hanks, as reported by MarketBeat.com.

 |Sell Ratings